 School never taught you how to disagree with someone you care about.
 How to say "this isn't working for me."
 How to set a limit without feeling like a bad person.
 So most people either explode or go completely silent.
 Neither works.

-Every hard conversation is different.
-Pick the one you're dealing with and get a real script you can actually use.
+Pick the one you're dealing with and get a real script you can use.

 The relationship only works on their terms.
 They're available when they want to be.
-They need support when they're struggling.
 But when you need something, suddenly it's complicated.

 You edit yourself around them.
 You think before you speak, worry about their reaction, avoid certain topics.
 That's not a friendship — that's a performance.